temarusanov/hardhat-boilerplate/README.md

 # Hardhat solidity boilerplate

 This repository contains a template that you can use to develop smart contracts on Solidity.
-It use hardhat and hardhat plugins.Feel free to contribute this repo
+It use hardhat and hardhat plugins.
+Feel free to contribute this repo

 ## Features